Puppy Broken Leg: How Much Does Treatment Cost?

 Physical Examination

 In addition to X-rays, a physical examination is conducted to evaluate the puppy’s overall health and identify any additional medical conditions that may impact the treatment plan.
 This step is crucial in ensuring that the chosen course of treatment is safe and effective for the individual puppy.
-The consultation fee for a veterinarian typically falls within the range of $50 to $150.
+A veterinarian’s consultation fee typically ranges from $50 to $150.

 Combined Cost